evernost/gangQin/gangQin_v3_release_notes.md

 - [ ] new keyboard style
 - [ ] perspective view in the pianoroll
 - [ ] bookmarks visible in staffscope
+- [ ] edit notes with wrong pitch directly from the app (no more manual file edition)
 - [ ] added a rehearsal mode
 - [ ] added a transposed mode (either transposed input, or transposed output)
 - [ ] added a weak arbitration mode